 Dear Polly, A three-year-old in my group this year seems to have a terrible biting habit.
 Every time I intervene, the child hangs her head, as if she understands and won't do it again.
 The next thing I know, I hear screaming from another victim!

 So many teachers of young children are concerned about biting.
-A small amount of aggression, such as grabbing, hitting, scratching, or even biting, is normal in toddlers (1- and 2-year-olds).
+A small amount of aggression, such as grabbing, hitting, scratching, or even biting, is normal in toddlers (one and two-year-olds).
 It usually happens when a child is trying to defend her possessions, protecting herself from children who attempt to invade her space, or trying to acquire something she desperately wants from another child.

 Respond Calmly, Clearly, and Directly